 (O Prāna) protect us as a mother protects her sons; give us affluence and intelligence.

-Interested in experiencing the rest of this Kriya pranayama and meditation practice?
-Sign up for a free trial of myYogaTeacher and get access to not only this class but 35+ live classes every single day.
+Interested in experiencing the rest of this Kriya pranayama yoga and meditation practice?
+Sign up for a Free trial of myYogaTeacher and get access to not only this class but 42+ live classes every single day.